neumont-gamedev/neumont-gamedev.github.io/_posts/AI/2024-05-18-ai-resources.md

 comments: true
 img_path: /assets/img/ai
 ---
-#### A comprehensive collection of AI-related documents, useful links, and key information curated to support your academic and research interests in Artificial Intelligence.
+#### A collection of AI-related documents, useful links, and key information curated to support your academic and research interests in Artificial Intelligence.
 Dive into the resources to explore, learn, and innovate!

 ### AI - GPT
 <span title="ChatGPT is an AI language model from OpenAI designed to understand and generate human-like text based on the input it receives.">ChatGPT: </span>